 N.B.
-The following assumes a spin system with I (or \hat{S}) = 1/2.
+The following assumes a spin system with I (or $\hat{S}$ ) = 1/2.
 In this system, there are only two quantum mechanically allowed states (or energies).
 Analogous arguments hold for systems with I > 1/2, but there will be more allowed states.

-Consider a collection of nuclei, each with magnetic moment μ_m .
+Consider a collection of nuclei, each with magnetic moment $\mu_m$ .
 In the absence of a magnetic field, the magnetic moments are randomly oriented.

 Now apply a field along the (laboratory) z-axis.
-The nuclei will tend to align along the axis of the field and will precess about this axis at the

-Larmour frequency, o.
+The nuclei will tend to align along the axis of the field and will precess about this axis at the Larmour frequency, o.
 They will eventually populate the allowed quantized energy levels according to the Boltzmann distribution.
 But how do they get there?

 As with absorption energy levels seen before, the spins interchange between energy levels via thermal energy, that is, by interaction with the environment.
-As a consequence of these random interactions with the environment, the total magnetization (bulk magnetization) will increase with time according to where T_1 is termed the "longitudinal relaxation time" (longitudinal refers to the direction of the field axis).
-Again, as we saw in absorption spectroscopy, the non-radiative mechanisms which couple the two states (and determine T_1) can be quite complicated and depend on exactly how the molecule interacts with its environment.
-Note that the nuclei are precessing about the field axis, but since they have no phase relationship, the net magnetization in plane remains 0 (all contributions cancel each other in a randomly precessing group of spins).
+As a consequence of these random interactions with the environment, the total magnetization (bulk magnetization) will increase with time according to where $T_1$ is termed the "longitudinal relaxation time" (longitudinal refers to the direction of the field axis).
+Again, as we saw in absorption spectroscopy, the non-radiative mechanisms which couple the two states (and determine $T_1$ ) can be quite complicated and depend on exactly how the molecule interacts with its environment.

-$M_z = \overline{M}z$ (1 - e^{-t/T_1}) $M_x = M_y = 0$ randomly oriented in the xy directions)
+$M_z = \overline{M}z$ (1 - e-t/T1) $M_x = M_y = 0$ (the field remains randomly oriented in the xy directions)